SamDeka28/lanify/README.md

 node app.js
 ```

-Once the pathMaps are generated, you can goto http://localhost:3000/
+Once done, you can goto http://localhost:3000/

 For more details, go to the github repo https://github.com/SamDeka28/lane-js